 We accommodate a wide variety of medical, surgical and orthopaedic clinics as well as clinics for visiting consultants from Sheffield Teaching Hospitals and we understand that coming to hospital may be worrying so we do our best to make it as easy and comfortable as possible.

 Many specialties are offered in the Outpatient Department, and you will be directed to different waiting areas depending on the service you are accessing.

-We aim to offer a flexible choice of appointments and deliver this through various booking practices such as Choose and Book and telephone appointments.
-If you need to change an appointment, please use our cancellation and re-booking form.
+We aim to offer a flexible choice of appointments and deliver this through various booking practices such as NHS e-Referral Service (e-RS), telephone and video appointments.

 We operate a patient telephone reminder service.
 It’s a voice and text service which notifies you by telephone seven days and three days before a scheduled appointment.
 You can confirm if you are able to attend and will be given the option to change or cancel your appointment.

 Please see this short video which provides more information around video and telephone consultations at Barnsley Hospital.